IBM-Bluemix-Docs/cloud-object-storage-infrastructure/billing.md

 Storage costs for {{site.data.keyword.cos_full}} are determined by total volume of data stored, the amount of public outbound bandwidth consumed, and the total number of operational requests processed by the system.

-{{site.data.keyword.Bluemix_short} offerings are connected to a three-tiered network, segmenting public, private, and management traffic.
-Infrastructure on a customer's {{site.data.keyword.Bluemix_short} account may transfer data between one another across the private network at no cost.
-Infrastructure offerings (such as bare metal servers, virtual servers, and cloud storage) connect to other applications and services in the {{site.data.keyword.Bluemix_short} catalog (such as Watson services, containers, runtimes) across the public network, so data transfer between those two types of offerings is metered and charged at standard public network bandwidth rates.
+{{site.data.keyword.Bluemix_short}} offerings are connected to a three-tiered network, segmenting public, private, and management traffic.
+Infrastructure on a customer's {{site.data.keyword.Bluemix_short}} account may transfer data between one another across the private network at no cost.
+Infrastructure offerings (such as bare metal servers, virtual servers, and cloud storage) connect to other applications and services in the {{site.data.keyword.Bluemix_short}} catalog (such as Watson services, containers, runtimes) across the public network, so data transfer between those two types of offerings is metered and charged at standard public network bandwidth rates.
 {:tip}

 ## What is the difference between 'Class A' and 'Class B' requests?